The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Y

-Short definition: The overall measured effectiveness of a treatment relative to the number of sessions performed.
+Short definition: The overall measured effectiveness of a treatment relative to the number of sessions carried out.

-Therapeutic yield measures the degree of pigment attenuation achieved in relation to the number of sessions completed.
-Tracking it helps identify stagnating treatments early and adjust strategy.
-It is a relevant clinical quality indicator for continuous improvement of practice.
+Treatment yield measures the degree of pigment fading achieved relative to the number of sessions completed.
+Tracking it makes it possible to identify early on the treatments that are stalling and to change strategy.
+It is a useful quality indicator for the continuous improvement of practice.

 Z